My Camp Rock: Episodes

 The Results Show was on 25 April at 10:30 am.
-The Saturdays performed their song "Up" and Demi Lovato performed their single, "La La Land", and also presented the trophy to the winner.
-The winner was 14-year-old Holly Hull.
+The Saturdays performed their song "Up" and Demi Lovato performed her song "La La Land" and also presented the trophy to the winner.
+The winner was 14-year-old Holly-Anne Hull.

 2010: My Camp Rock 2

 My Camp Rock 2 premiered on 13 August 2010 at 5.35 pm.
-The series was presented by Sarah Jane Crawford and Nigel Clarke.
+The series was presented by Sarah-Jane Crawford and Nigel Clarke.
 The trainers, John Modi and Beth Honan set the finalists tasks to do each week, which were chosen to help the finalists develop their performance skills.
 The tasks are detailed in the episode summaries below.
 The final episode of the series aired on 10 September.
 In this episode the public voted for Shannon Saunders to win My Camp Rock 2 and have her version of a song from the series professionally recorded and released along with a music video.